Segmensation/segmensation-docs/source/usage/analyze.rst

 **Method 3**

 * Removal of large Objects through Otsu's method
-* Segmentation of remaining fibres through a threshold method (Otsu's method/mean method)
+* Segmentation of remaining fibers through a threshold method (Otsu's method/mean method)

 Other
 -----
-THis segment contains the option to create and save a greyscale histogram for an image.
+This segment contains the option to create and save a greyscale histogram for an image.